erinlehmkuhl/nukePerFrameTimeCheck/README.md

 # nukePerFrameTimeCheck
-Render through a terminal and see render times, per frame.
+Render through the scriptEditor inside Nuke and see render times, per frame.